Who are we?

 We illuminate new planetary narratives, inspiring people and organisations to start creating futures that are trust driven and sustainable for all.

-MOTI, short for Museum of Tomorrow International, was born in within the Museu do Amanhã in Rio de Janeiro to develop international cultural projects guided by the museum's values: Sustainability and Conviviality.
-Currently we are based in Amsterdam and registered under the Dutch law as a Foundation.
+MOTI, short for Museum of Tomorrow International, was born within the Museu do Amanhã in Rio de Janeiro to develop international cultural projects guided by the museum's values: Sustainability and Conviviality.
+Currently we are based in Amsterdam and registered under Dutch law as a Foundation.

 What do we do?